 Mayo-Free Chicken Salad Sandwiches with Lemon and Herbs

 The first was a roast carrot plate.
 I’ve never seen anything like that on a restaurant menu before, but I’m definitely into it.

 The second was a lemon-thyme chicken salad served with pita wedges.
-Since I don’t eat mayonnaise, chicken salad isn’t something that I think about very often.
-But this version was mayo-free, and it sounded absolutely delightful.
+Since I don’t eat mayonnaise, traditional chicken salad isn’t something that I think about very often.
+But this version was made without mayo, and it sounded absolutely delightful.

+Mayo-Free Chicken Salad Sandwiches with Lemon and Herbs